What does “open” mean?

 There are many online opportunities for F2F now.
 Zoom allows 30 people to talk together.
 There are webinars where one or a group of people can give a presentation and others can submit questions and comments real time typing on a chat forum that everyone can see.
 This allows people to participate from anywhere.
 In their cars, at work, in the lobby of the daycare center.
 Will they?
 Who knows?
 It is also time limited — it occurs at a set time.
 With our 24/7, global lives, this is a drawback.

 Meetings as the only forum for input and decisions is not inclusive and not as open as possible.
 There are more flexible and accessible means of informing and participating.

 Another bias of meetings is that they favor people with common views who like to work together.
 Those who disagree are seen as causing dissension and are not really welcome.

 Research on groups has found that people who agree with each other like working together, but those who represent diverse points of view make better decisions.
 One problem with meetings is that they usually confuse the two.
 Those who like working together (operations) also make the decisions (setting policy or requirements).
 This means the only options are those the people who like working together believe are viable and to be necessary.

 When a harmonious group prepares all the material and presents all the options diversity is weeded out before a decision even confronts the group.

 1. Use an effective means of communicating that is accessible to everyone.
 Diversity is important to making the best decision possible given all the circumstances.
 People’s varied interests are part of the circumstances.

 2. Separate policy decisions, those that organize the community in the future, and operations decisions that organize the day-to-day community living.
 Everyone can be included in policy decisions so divers perspectives and knowledge inform decisions.
 People who like working together are able to do so and are free to make the day-to-day decisions.

-Tags: Conflict Resolution, Consensus, Delegation/Committees, Diversity, Group Process, Work
+Tags: communication, Conflict Resolution, Consensus, Group Process, Policy-Consensus/Decision Making, Work